raspberrypilearning/sense-hat-puzzle-box/temp_lock.md

     ]
     ```

-  There are way to generate a list of number rather than to type them in for for now this is sufficient.
+  There are other ways to generate a list of number rather than to type them in for for now this is sufficient.

 3. Choose a temperature difference at random and add this to your current temperature to get a target temperature.